wwt/git-foundations/sections/section_7.md

 ![git-branch-1](../images/git-branch-1.png)

-2. Notice that only the **master** branch cloned to your local repository from GitHub.
+2. Notice that only the **main** branch cloned to your local repository from GitHub.

-   - This is normal/correct behavior; only the **master** branch clones from GitHub because other branches (like the **branch1** branch we created in GitHub) are likely other peoples' work in-progress and any work we do should originate from the master copy of the repository.
+   - This is normal/correct behavior; only the **main** branch clones from GitHub because other branches (like the **branch1** branch we created in GitHub) are likely other peoples' work in-progress and any work we do should originate from the main copy of the repository.
-   - The asterisk to the left of **master** indicates that **master** is our current, working branch.
+   - The asterisk to the left of **main** indicates that **main** is our current, working branch.

 3. List all repository branches, local _and_ remote, with the following command: